 fbpx

-Mental health professionals are taught to create a safe place for their clients, so clients can feel comfortable being themselves, and discussing and exploring their experiences.
+Mental health professionals are taught to create a safe place for their clients, so clients can feel comfortable being themselves while discussing and exploring their experiences.
 Creating a safe place is a central tenant and an imperative part of the therapeutic process.
 It does, however, have a potential negative impact particularly for clients who have histories of complex trauma.
-The long term downfall to clinicians being the generator of a safe place is that it does not go with the clients when they leave the office.
-Since the safe space is generated by the clinician clients do not know how to establish it in their own lives.
+The long term pitfall of clinicians being the generator of a safe place is that feeling of safety doesn’t go with the clients when they leave the session.
+Since the safe space is generated by the clinician, clients do not know how to establish it in their own lives.

 The components of a brave space are not all that different from the components of a safe place.
 The difference is in the doing.
 The components are a recursive feedback loop that generates more and more opportunities for being brave.